Negative-light/PUBLIC_VUALT/jeremiahs-first-lament.md

 >In places where *others* are in judgment, how can you take part in God's work toward judgment

 ## Running, Bribing, and Hiding. **IT** will not work
-This final segment is God talking about how the attmepts to hide or bribe or run will not stop the judgment [^m4].
+This final segment is God talking about how the attempts to hide or bribe or run will not stop the judgment [^m4].
 This includes the more comment imagery of judgment being like a woman's labor.
 This is to focus on how hopeless the situation is [^blue-letter-bible].
 This is a unstoping train.

 I feel this ties into other prophecies ties into how the world that it groans in child birth [^b3].